-In early August of 1977, science fiction author Alan Dean Foster submitted a treatment for what was designed to have been the two-hour premiere episode of the Star Trek II television series.
-That treatment opened with the Enterprise on a routine patrol and receiving a Starfleet communication detailing the appearance of an enormous metallic shape moving through space on a direct heading for Earth.
-Kirk is given the task of intercepting whatever it might be, and altering its course.
-Information provided includes the fact that the shape is thirty kilometers across and seventy in length and that it emits a radiation that causes automatic monitors to go “crazy.”
+In August 1977, science-fiction author Alan Dean Foster submitted a story for the two-hour premiere of the new Star Trek television series, Phase II.
+It opened with the Enterprise receiving a Starfleet communication detailing the appearance of an enormous metallic shape moving to Earth.
+Kirk is given the task of intercepting whatever it might be.
+All they know is that the thing is thirty kilometers across, seventy kilometers in length and emits a radiation that causes sensors to go “crazy”.

-The Commander (now refened to as Decker) is confused by this and questions the other vessel.
+Kirk’s first officer, Decker, is confused by this and questions the other vessel.
 Suddenly the metallic voice refers to him and the others as infestations.
-Before anything else can happen, Kirk orders photon torpedoes to be fired but the energy proves to be harmless.
-Failing at this, he orders the ship to escape at warp speed, to no avail.
-The Enterprise is being held in a tractor beam of enormous strength.
+Kirk orders photon torpedoes to be fired, but they have no effect.
+He orders the Enterprise to warp speed, but again nothing happens.
+The ship is being held in a tractor beam of enormous strength.

-Decker is trying to figure out why the Wan has not destroyed them even though it clearly has the power to do so.
-Kirk deduces that it only wants to kill the crew but save the ship, probably as a means of informing them of the Federation and its capabilities.
-Feeling that the loss of this information would become too great a threat, Kirk orders Scotty to overload the Enterprise‘s engines on his command so that the vessel will self destruct before the information can be obtained.
-With no choice, he gives the order — but nothing happens!
-Incredibly, the computer has refused a direct order.
-“I have been ordered,” the computer relates, “not to allow self destruction because it would not be to the greater glory of the great god N’sa.”
+Decker is trying to figure out why the Wan has not destroyed them, even though it clearly has the power to do so.
+Kirk deduces that it only wants to kill the crew but save the ship, perhaps to learn more about the Federation and its capabilities.
+To prevent this from happening, Kirk orders Scotty to overload the engines so the vessel will self-destruct.
+He gives the order, but the computer refuses to carry it out.
+“I have been ordered,” it relates, “not to allow self-destruction, because it would not be to the greater glory of the great god N’sa.”

-Shortly thereafter, probes of light appear on the Enterprise, examining various aspects of the ship and, quite obviously, exploring the vessel, and then transmitting the information back to the Wan.
-A battle ensues, with the probes eventually leaving the ship.
+Probes of light appear on the Enterprise, examining various aspects of the ship.
+A battle ensues and the probes eventually leaving.
 At that moment, the computer begins to feed information to the Wan and ignores override commands.
-“They’re hunting for a weakness,” warns Decker.
+“They’re hunting for a weakness,” Decker warns.

-As the bridge crew ponders the true essence of their opponents, elsewhere on the ship there are reports of a tiger, a pack of wolves, an army of ants, alligators, eagles and elephants and lions.
-A swarm of bees materializes on the bridge but most of those are disposed of via phaser fire.
-Xon picks up one of the “dead” bees and discovers that it is actually a mechanical device, as are all the creatures that suddenly appeared on board.
+Elsewhere on the ship there are reports of a tiger, a pack of wolves, an army of ants, alligators, eagles, elephants and lions.
+A swarm of bees materializes on the bridge and they are killed in phaser fire.
+Xon picks up one of the “dead” bees and discovers it is actually a mechanical device.
+So are the other creatures that suddenly appeared on board.

-Kirk does his best to convince the Wan that they are all intelligert creatures but it wants no part of this.
+Kirk does his best to convince the Wan that they are all intelligent creatures, but it wants no part of this.
 The alien ship will continue on its path to Earth and cleanse it of the parasitic units.
-The Wan explains that “they knew nothing of the universe beyond until one day the god N’sa came down to them.
+The Wan explains that “they knew nothing of the universe beyond until one day the god N’sa came down to them.”
 N’sa told them of the universe beyond and the world it came from.
-So this great vessel was built to retum the body of N’sa to its home and to exterminate the organic life that enslaved N’sa’s companions.”
+This great vessel was built to return the body of N’sa to its home and to exterminate the organic life that enslaved N’sa’s companions.

-Then, Kirk, Xon, Decker and McCoy are transported aboard the alien spacecraft and appear in a huge vaulted chamber.
-Robot reproductions of Sulu and another crewmember wheel a mobile cart into the room with a clear dome cover.
-They are shocked to learn that the great god N’sa is actually a Pioneer Ten space probe launched by NASA in 1973.
-Apparently the Wan accepted the probe as god and misinterpreted the information within it.
+Kirk, Xon, Decker and McCoy are transported aboard the alien spacecraft and appear in a huge vaulted chamber.
+Robot reproductions of their own crew wheel a mobile cart into the room with a clear dome cover.
+They discover that the god N’sa is actually a space probe launched by NASA in 1973.
+Apparently the Wan accepted the probe as god and misinterpreted the information in it.

 Through pleading for man as a species, and a plan in which the Enterprise crew had constructed a robot version of Xon equipped with a photon bomb, the Wan admits defeat.
-The bomb, it points out, is not the reason, but rather the fact that the superiority of intelligent life has been proved.
-The real crewmembers are transported back aboard the Enterprise, where they settle into their normal positions, and continue their mission.
+The bomb, it points out, is not the reason, but rather the fact that the superiority of intelligent life has been proven.
+The officers are transported back to the Enterprise.

 Out of curiosity, Decker asks the ship’s computer whether man or machine is superior.
 “Man is superior, naturally,” the computer responds, much to Decker’s relief.